 Area of Rehabilitation Site Comment Extent of the operations and rehabilitation at completion of the reporting period During the reporting period the extraction area was expanded further to the south-west as approved in the Gunlake Extension Project.
 Existing rehabilitation on the bund wall was maintained.
-Approximately 300 trees were planted on overburden benches, stormwater erosion works.
-Agreed post- rehabilitation land use The final land use will comprise the final void, rehabilitated emplacement area, conservations areas and agricultural areas within the Gunlake property.
+Final shaping of northwestern end of the western overburden completed, ready for seeding and tube stock planting in Spring 2023.
+Agreed post- rehabilitation land use The final land use will comprise the final void, rehabilitated emplacement area, offest areas and agricultural areas within the Gunlake property.
 Key rehabilitation performance indicators The following performance criteria apply: Key indicator species present in equivalent density to target vegetation community.
 Indicator species successfully seed in two consecutive years.
-Any other Rehabilitation Taken including: • Exploration activities; There was no other rehabilitation undertaken during the reporting period.

-Area of Rehabilitation Site Comment

-Infrastructure;

-Dams; and Ongoing repair of erosion controls within stormwater

-The installation or maintenance of management system.

-fences, bunds and any other works

-Any rehabilitation areas which have N/A

-received formal sign off from DRG

-Variations to activities undertaken to those No

-proposed (including why there were

-variations and whether DRG was notified)

-Outcomes of trials, research projects and No trials were undertaken during the reporting period

-other initiatives

-Key issues that may affect successful There are a number of issues that affect rehabilitation

-rehabilitation success and these include low volume of topsoil,

-extreme weather condition, feral animals, and

-seedling quality.
+Area of Rehabilitation Site Comment Any other Rehabilitation Taken including: There was no other rehabilitation undertaken during Exploration activities; the reporting period.
+Infrastructure; Dams; and Ongoing repair of erosion controls within stormwater The installation or maintenance of management system. fences, bunds and any other works Any rehabilitation areas which have N/A received formal sign off from DRG Variations to activities undertaken to those No proposed (including why there were variations and whether DRG was notified) Outcomes of trials, research projects and other initiatives No trials were undertaken during the reporting period Key issues that may affect successful There are a number of issues that affect rehabilitation rehabilitation success and these include low volume of topsoil, extreme weather condition, feral animals, and seedling quality.